 The Jews of France: A History from Antiquity to the Present by Esther Benbassa http://www.barnesandnoble.com/w/the-jews-of-france-a-history-from-antiquity-to-the-present-esther-benbassa/1104161920?ean=9781400823147

-2013: This morning Economy Minister Naftali Bennett spoke out against what he called “incitement” by one of the most senior religious figures of Shas.
+2013: This morning Economy Minister Naftali Bennett against what he called “incitement” by one of the most senior religious figures of Shas.
 In a video posted Sunday morning (Hebrew) on the Haredi website Kikar Hashabbat, Rabbi Shalom Cohen, a member of Shas’s Council of Torah Sages and the head of the influential Porat Yosef Yeshiva, is seen calling national religious Israelis “Amalek” and suggesting that they aren’t Jews.
 (As reported by Haviv Rettig Gur)

 2013: The police reported that another haredi attack on a religious soldier took place this afternoon in the ultra-Orthodox Jerusalem neighborhood of Beit Yisrael, close to Mea Shearim.
 According to police spokesman Shmuel Ben-Ruby, two haredi men attacked a uniformed soldier with a knitted yarmulke who was passing by on Sha’arei Shamayim Street.
 (As rerpoted by Jeremy Sharon)